 Two photocopiers are available in the Library & Learning Commons.

-The copiers on the 2nd and 3rd floors take the SU Campus Card.
-Copies made with the card are $.07.
+The copiers are on the 2nd and 3rd floors, and take the SU Campus Card for payment.
+Copies made with the card are $.07 each.

 Reprographics manages and maintains these copiers.

 All group study rooms are able to play web content, DVD/CD and VHS media.
 For more information about the groupstudy rooms, see StudySpaces.